-As children develop their speech abilities, it's not uncommon to have trouble pronouncing the /k/ and /g/ sounds.
-Frequent speech errors of any sound can be worrisome for parents and caregivers.
-They can make a child's speech sound immature and baby-ish, and make children hard to be understood by others.
+As children develop their speech abilities, it's not uncommon for them to have trouble pronouncing the /k/ and /g/ sounds.
+But as a parent or caregiver, you might feel worried if your child has trouble speaking clearly.
+Problems with speech clarity can make a child's speech sound immature and baby-ish, and other people might have a hard time understanding them.

-Correct /k/ and /g/ productions are expected to be present in a child’s speech somewhere between ages 2 and 4.
-For some children these sounds come easily and naturally, but for others it may take more practice.
+Children typically learn to pronounce the /k/ and /g/ sounds correctly somewhere between ages 2 and 4 years old.
+For some children, these sounds come easily and naturally.
+For others, it may take more help and practice.

-A mispronounced /g/ is typically pronounced as a /d/.
-For the word “go,” you may hear a child say, “doe.”
+A mispronounced /g/ sound is typically pronounced as a /d/.
+For the word “go,” you may hear your child say “doe.”

-There are several ways that you can assess your child's readiness to begin targeting their /k/ and /g/ productions.
+There are a few ways that you can tell your child's readiness to begin working on /k/ and /g/ speech sound productions.

-You may want to start by simply having your child imitate your correct productions of /k/ and /g/ sounds.
+You can start by simply having your child imitate you when you make /k/ and /g/ sounds.
 Model one of these sounds, and check how well your child repeats the sound after you.
-If they are able to mimic you with ease and accuracy, they'd likely do well with continued practice.
+If they're able to copy you with ease and accuracy, they'll likely do well with continued practice.

-Model some words that have a /k/ or /g/ sound in them, regardless of whether these sounds come in the beginning, middle, or end of the word.
+You can also try some early phonemic awareness tasks to see if your child can identify /k/ and /g/ sounds.
+To do this, model some words that have a /k/ or /g/ sound in them, whether it's in the beginning, middle, or end of the word.
 Ask your child, “Did you hear the /k/ sound?” or “Did you hear the /g/ sound?”
-Make sure that your child is able to accurately identify words that use these sounds.
+See if your child is able to identify words that use these sounds.
 A child first needs to be able to identify the sounds before they can begin working to correct them.

-How to Produce the /K/ and /G/ Sounds
+How to make the /k/ and /g/ sounds

-The reason we've lumped the /k/ and /g/ sounds into this article is because they're produced very similarly.
-When making both sounds, the tip of the tongue points down while the back of the tongue raises upwards toward the soft palate (this is the soft part of the roof of the mouth, towards the back).
+The reason we've lumped the /k/ and /g/ sounds into one article is because they're produced similarly.
+When making both sounds, the tip of the tongue points down, while the back of the tongue raises up toward the soft palate (the soft part of the roof of the mouth, toward the back).